True-range multilateration: Applications

-Advantages and disadvantages for vehicle navigation and surveillance

 Navigation and surveillance systems typically involve vehicles and require that a government entity or other organization deploy multiple stations that employ a form of radio technology (i.e., utilize electromagnetic waves).
 The advantages and disadvantages of employing true-range multilateration for such a system are shown in the following table.

 True-range multilateration is often contrasted with (pseudo range) multilateration, as both require a form of user ranges to multiple stations.
 Complexity and cost of user equipage is likely the most important factor in limiting use of true-range multilateration for vehicle navigation and surveillance.
 Some uses are not the original purpose for system deployment – e.g., DME/DME aircraft navigation.